Signed Law

 Cost of one Ageless Linux device: $12-18

-Maximum combined penalty across all five jurisdictions for one device given to one child: $36,000
+Maximum combined US penalty for one device given to one child: $46,000